-Other tasks can be thought of as machine translation, for example, summarisation is also a sequence to sequence task, it is a kind of machine translation but for one language.
+Other tasks can be thought of as machine translation, for example, summarization is also a sequence-to-sequence task, it is a kind of machine translation but for one language.

 The traditional approach is statistical machine translation.
 In this post I will concentrate on neural machine translation specifically on Convolutional Neural Networks.

 The first scientific paper on using neural networks in machine translation appeared in 2014, followed by a lot of advances in the following few years.
 It is amazing to see how fast the neural machine translation systems went from research papers to production.

 Convolutional neural networks are less common for MT, despite their advantages.
 Compared to recurrent layers, convolutions create representations for fixed size contexts, however, the effective context size of the network can easily be made larger by stacking several layers on top of each other which allows to control precisely the length of dependencies to be modeled.

 Convolutional networks do not depend on the previous time step computations and therefore allow for parallelization over every element in a sequence.
 This contrasts with RNNs which maintain a hidden state of the entire past that prevents parallel computation within a sequence.
 Multi-layer convolutional neural networks create hierarchical representations over the input sequence in which nearby input elements interact at lower layers while distant elements interact at higher layers.
 Hierarchical structure capture long-range dependencies as compared to the chain structure modeled by recurrent networks.

 Hu et al. highlighted how CNNs can be used to encode not only the semantic similarity of the translation pair, but also the context containing the phrase in the source language and thus yield a more effective translation.